sanjucs/ml-tools/PyTorch/distributed_training.md

 	* Forward Pass - DDP takes the input, pass to the local model and run the local model.
 	* Backward Pass
 		* When one gradient is ready, corresponding hook will be triggered and mark as ready for reduction.
-		* Once all the gradients in a buckets are ready for reduction, the Reducer will call allreduce on the bucket.
+		* Once all the gradients in a bucket are ready for reduction, the Reducer will call allreduce on the bucket.
 	* Optimizer step - Since allreduce synchronizes params across the processes, optimizer step is equivalent to optimizing local model.
 * Parameters are never broadcasted across the processes.
 But buffers like batchnorm stats are broadcasted rank 0 prcoess to all other processes in every iteration.